mhorga/mhorga.github.io/_posts/2015-08-01-introduction-to-mapkit.markdown

 }
 {% endhighlight %}

+There is one more thing we need to do before we can call these two methods.
+Our view controller needs to be set as the `MapKit` delegate.
+Add this line at the top of `ViewDidLoad`:

+{% highlight swift %}
+mapView.delegate = self
+{% endhighlight %}

 Now if you run the app and tap on the _info_ button in any annotation, the URL should load in a browser.

 ![alt text](https://github.com/mhorga/mhorga.github.io/raw/master/images/simulator3.png "MapKit")